 Beyond our digital workshops, we're running cultural and historical workshops, aimed at encouraging the sharing of knowledge around our regional history, and unique stories.
 Participants are provided with knowledge and insights that can be shared with visitors, including our at times volatile and checkered history during colonial times.

-Waikato – Taranaki Drive Journey – in collaboration with Hamilton & Waikato, we are working to identify common themes across both regions to encourage out-of-region visitors.
-This will include a feasibility study, journey development, brand development, and collateral development.
+Waikato – Taranaki Drive Journey – in collaboration with Hamilton & Waikato, we identified common themes across both regions to encourage out-of-region visitors.
+This included a feasibility study, journey development, brand development, and collateral development.

 As we move into phase two of this project we will be looking at a range of existing products and services, along with some new initiatives that we can support and develop to enhance our visitor experiences.

 With visitor experiences playing such a critical role in supporting our regional vibrancy and working to attract visitors in region, we will be working to ensure our products complement our long term vision and strategy, and the needs and desires of the visitor of the future, as well as those looking to work and invest in the region.
 We will be identifying potential product exploration paths and working to support product development with community experts and advocates to bring these products to life.

 Promotion of our region continues, with the ability to implement some larger above-the-line activity across billboards, bus backs, and TV.
 Our focus remains on the domestic market, which has traditionally been where the majority of our visitors have come from.
 We utilised this extra investment to increase our reach and awareness, as well as bring online a new South Island growth market/audience through a range of above and below-the-line activities, including strategic partnerships.